 Capral understands the necessity of providing a safe workplace and is committed to ensuring people return home safely through safe working conditions and behaviours.
+Our Safety First Value is at the core of this commitment; everyone is responsible, injuries can be prevented, and all jobs can be done safely.
 We aim to maximise our safety effectiveness and assurance through understanding, engagement and accountability.
 Capral recognises the value of a strong safety culture and run numerous safe work programs each year, to bring us closer to our goals.

-Below is a summary of the safety outcomes from 2016 for the Capral Group:
+Below is a summary of the safety outcomes from 2017 for the Capral Group:

-- There were 29 reportable injuries, 6 more than 2015.
-The LTI/MTI Frequency Rate increased to 15.5. - Retained AS4801 (Safety Management) accreditation across the group and Capral secured ISO9001 (Quality Management) and ISO14001 (Environmental Management) accreditation. - The number of key lead indicator measures improved overall as against 2015. - Workers compensation is being well managed, with better than industry rates and reducing premium. - A number of safety improvement programs and reviews were conducted. - Perception surveys were completed and demonstrated overall improvements in safety culture and leadership.
-Identified gaps will be addressed as part of the 2017 plans - Manufacturing sites that achieved LTI free milestones: Canning Vale (7 years), Austex Dies (5 years), and Penrith and Campbellfield (1 year). - Distribution sites that remained LTI/MTI free: Hobart (20 years), Rockdale (18 years), Springwood, Cardiff and Kunda Park (11 years), Laverton (10 years), Cairns (9 years), Wangara, Bibra Lake and Darwin (7 years) and Townsville, Mackay and Lynbrook (5 years), Welshpool (4 years) and Gold Coast (3 years).
+There were 25 reportable injuries, 4 less than 2016.
+The LTI/MTI Frequency Rate decreased to 13.1.

+- Retained AS4801 (Safety Management) accreditation across the group and Capral retained its ISO9001 (Quality Management) and ISO14001 (Environmental Management) accreditation. - The number of key lead indicator measures improved overall as against 2016. - Workers compensation is being well managed, with better than industry rates and reducing premium. - A number of safety improvement programs and reviews were conducted. - Perception surveys were completed and demonstrated overall improvements in safety culture and leadership.
+Identified gaps will be addressed as part of the 2018 plans. - Manufacturing sites that achieved LTI free milestones: Canning Vale (8 years), Austex Dies (6 years), and Campbellfield (2 years). - Distribution sites that remained LTI/MTI free: Hobart (21 years), Rockdale (19 years), Springwood, Cardiff and Kunda Park (12 years), Laverton (11 years), Cairns (10 years), Wangara and Darwin (8 years), Lynbrook (6 years), Welshpool (5 years) and Gold Coast (4 years).